emojicode/emojicode.github.io/src/reference/inheritance.md

 The same logic applies to type methods.

+You cannot override generic methods and the compiler will never consider a generic method the super-method of another method.

 ### Access Level and Overriding

 If you override a method and do not specify an access level, the method inherits